 Weight matters, too.
 The best infographic creators allow you to compress your images for better sharing online.
 People will generally click away from a page that takes too long to load, so a heavy infographic might deter views and social shares.

 You have to be ruthless and honest when it comes to evaluating your design ability.
-If you have no artistic experience, assume that you need a very user-friendly infographics creator.
+If you have no artistic experience, assume that you need a very user-friendly infographic maker.
 Otherwise, you’ll get frustrated with the results.

 For those with modest design ability, using graphics from several places can prove effective.
 You can align those elements on a wireframe yourself and adjust the imagery and text to suit the overall tone of the image.